 Following Hurricane Harvey and Hurricane Irma, price gouging has become a hot topic of conversation.
-The prices of water, gasoline and hotel reservations in places effected by the hurricanes have skyrocketed, so it’s worth considering the ethical or unethical reasons behind price gouging.
+The prices of water, gasoline and hotel reservations in places affected by the hurricanes have skyrocketed.

-Fortunately, there is a ceiling to the prices airlines can charge and some airlines are even choosing to reign in ticket prices in the face of hurricane Irma, Victor points out at the close of his piece.
+Fortunately, there is a ceiling to the prices airlines can charge and some airlines are even choosing to reign in ticket prices in the face of hurricane Irma.

-Also in response to the controversy surrounding price gouging, Senior editor of the Acton Institute, Joe Carter, was quoted in a New York Times article by Andrew Ross Sorkin, as Joe aptly explained the ethics of price gouging in an article published last week.
+Also in response to the controversy surrounding price gouging, Senior Editor at the Acton Institute, Joe Carter, was quoted in a New York Times article by Andrew Ross Sorkin, as Joe aptly explained the ethics of price gouging in an article published last week.
 You can read Joe Carter’s full article here and Victor Claar’s full article here.